CancerRxGene/gdsctools/doc/source/quickstart.rst

     gdsc.anova_one_drug_one_feature('Drug_999_IC50',
         'TP53_mut', show=True)

-Here a set of boxplots are produced; one for each explanatory feature considered (tissue, MSI, genomic feature).
-If there is only one tissue, the corresponding explanatory variable is not used (nor the corresponding boxplot).
-Similarly the MSI variable may be ignored.
+Setting the :attr:`show` parameter to True, we created a set of 3 boxplots that is one for each explanatory feature considered: tissue, :term:`MSI` and genomic feature.

+If there is only one tissue, this factor is included in the explanatory variable is not used (and the corresponding boxplot not produced).
+Similarly, the :term:`MSI` factor may be ignored if irrelevant.

-In the first boxplot (feature variable), we see the IC50s being divided in two populations (negative and positive features).
-Here all tissues are mixed.
+In the first boxplot, the feature factor is considered;  we see the IC50s being divided in two populations (negative and positive features) where all tissues are mixed.

 In the second boxplot, the tissue variable is explored; this is a decomposition of the first boxplot across tissues.

-Finally, the third boxplot shows the impact of the MSI factor.
-Here again, tissues are mixed.
+Finally, the third boxplot shows the impact of the :term:`MSI` factor.
+Here again, all tissues are mixed.

-The output is a time series.
-It contains statistical information about the association found between the drug and the feature.
+The output of an ODOF analysis is a time series that contains statistical information about the association found between the drug and the feature.
 See for :class:`gdsctools.anova.ANOVAResults` for more details.

 .. seealso:: :class:`gdsctools.anova` and :ref:`data_packages`.

 One Drug All Features (ODAF)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that we have analysed one drug for one feature, we could repeat the analysis for all features.
-However, we provide a method that does exactly that for us :
+However, we provide a method that does exactly that for us  (:meth:`~gdsctools.ANOVA.anova_one_drug`):

 .. plot::
     :include-source: